graphical user interface, website

 CPA: Cost-Per-Acquisition

-Cost-Per-Acquisition (CPA) measures the cost of acquiring a customer or lead through advertising, helping assess the efficiency of marketing campaigns.
+Cost-Per-Acquisition tracks the expense to gain a customer or lead, helping you measure the effectiveness of your digital marketing campaigns.

 CRO: Conversion Rate Optimization

-Conversion Rate Optimization (CRO) focuses on improving the percentage of website visitors who take desired actions, such as making a purchase or filling out a form.
+Conversion Rate Optimization focuses on increasing the number of visitors who complete desired actions, such as purchases or sign-ups, maximizing your marketing impact.

 DA: Domain Authority